ITzTravelInTime/TINURecovery/README.md

 # Who should use this Library?

-This library should be used by swift apps/programs that requires to obtain particular info about the system like the SIP status, or particular info about the app/program itself like the if sandboxing is enabled.
+This library should be used by swift apps/programs that requires to obtain particular info about the system, things like the SIP status, or particular info about the app/program itself like the if sandboxing is enabled.

-This code is intended for macOS only, it might also work on other Apple's OSes for the non-macOS-exclusive features but it's untested.
+This code is intended for macOS only, it might also work on other Apple's OSes for the non-macOS-specific features but it's untested.

 # About the project